RBT Module 1: Lesson 5 – Readings

 Reflection Exercise

-2. Define in Your Own Words: How would you explain these concepts or techniques in simple terms if you were talking to a friend?
+2. Define in Your Own Words: How would you explain these concepts to a friend?

 You need to be registered and logged in to take this quiz.
 Log in or Register